-Prerequisite: An interest in agriculture Grade Levels: 9, 10, 11, 12 Credit: 1 unit - two semesters Designed to help students learn the vital role agriculture plays in our society and in their lives.
+FEES: \$5.00 Prerequisite: None Credit: 1/2 unit - one semester (fall) This course provides an opportunity for students to learn how the agricultural industry is organized; its major components; the economic influence of agriculture at state, national and international levels; and the scope and types of job opportunities in the agricultural field.
+Basic concepts in plant science, natural resources, agribusiness management, welding, small engines, electricity, and land surveying.
+Participation in FFA student organization activities and Supervised Ag Experience (SAE) projects is an integral course component for leadership development, career exploration, and reinforcement of academic concepts.
+EXPLORING AGRISCIENCE FEES: \$5.00 Prerequisite: Intro to Agriculture Credit: 1/2 unit - one semester (spring) Designed to help students learn the vital role agriculture plays in our society and in their lives.
 Students will become aware of the many career opportunities available in the agriculture industry and be eligible to win awards through FFA.
 Students will learn about animal science, plant science, agribusiness, food science, and conservation.

-ADVANCED AGRICULTURE SCIENCE (offered in even numbered years {2022-2023})

-Prerequisite: Introduction to Agriculture or consent of instructor Grade Levels: 10, 11, 12 Credit: 1 unit - two semesters Agriculture: The industry too big to ignore.
-Explore career opportunities in this country's largest and most important industry.
-Discuss environmental issues, do experiments, care for animals, grow plants, learn about conservation, manage an aquaculture system, process food products, learn about food safety, develop basic mechanical skills, and more.
-Through class instruction and involvement in FFA, students will have the option of participating in sectional contests, applying for awards, and attending leadership conferences.

-HORTICULTURE SCIENCE 1

-FEES: \$10.00 Prerequisite: 10, 11, 12 Credit: 1 unit - two semesters Horticulture course topics include lawn care and development, tree planting and care, landscaping, gardening (vegetables, fruits, and flowers), plant growth, plant propagation, managing the growing environment, and flower arranging.
-This applied agriculture science class gives students such experiences as seeding a lawn, sodding a lawn, drawing landscape plans, planting trees, fertilizing trees, using herbicides and insecticides, testing soil, planting a garden, rooting cuttings, forcing bulbs, grafting woody plants, breaking seed dormancy, sterilizing soil, mixing growing media, arranging flowers, and making corsages.

-HORTICULTURE SCIENCE 2

-FEES: \$10.00 Prerequisite: Horticulture Science 1 Grade Levels: 11, 12 Credit: 1 unit - two semesters This course will be offered to provide students an opportunity to expand their horticultural, agricultural, and FFA knowledge, experiences, and opportunities.
+EXPLORING AG MECHANICS FEES: \$5.00 Prerequisite: Intro to Agriculture Credit: 1/2 unit - one semester (spring) In this course, theory and hands-on experience provide opportunities for students to develop basic knowledge and skills in agricultural mechanics.
+Instructional areas include the basic fundamentals of maintaining and repairing small gasoline engines, basic electricity, welding construction, cold metal work, and operating agricultural equipment safely.
+Improving workplace and computer skills will be a focus.
+VETERINARY SCIENCE FEES: \$10.00 Prerequisites: Successful comple- tion of Intro to Ag, Exploring Agriscience, and Biology Credit: 1 unit - two semesters This course will develop students' understanding of the small and companion animal industry, animal anatomy and physiology, animal ethics and welfare issues, animal health, veterinary medicine, veterinary office practices, and animal services to humans.
+Topics to be discussed include veterinary terminology, anatomy and physiology, pathology, genetics, handling and restraint, first-aid, and physical examinations along with common surgical skills.
+Career exploration will focus on veterinarian, vet lab technicians, office lab assistant, small animal production, research lab assistant, and animal nutrition lab technician.
+Improving computer and workplace skills will be a focus.
+HORTICULTURE SCIENCE 1 FEES: \$10.00 Prerequisite: Successful comple- tion of Intro to Ag Credit: 1 unit - two semesters Horticulture course topics include lawn care and development, tree planting and care, landscaping, gardening (vegetables, fruits, and flowers), plant growth, plant propagation managing the growing environment, and flower arranging.
+This applied agriculture science class gives students such experiences as seeding a lawn, sodding a lawn, draw- ing landscape plans, planting trees, fertilizing trees, using herbicides and insecticides, testing soil, planting a garden, rooting cuttings, forcing bulbs, grafting woody plants, breaking seed dormancy, sterilizing soil, mixing growing media, arranging flowers, and making corsages.
+HORTICULTURE SCIENCE 2 FEES: \$10.00 Prerequisite: Junior/Senior stand- ing, successful completion of Horti- culture Science 1 Credit: 1 unit - two semesters This course will be offered to provide students an opportunity to expand their horticultur- al, agricultural, and FFA knowledge, experiences, and opportunities.
 Floral design, hydroponics, greenhouse crop production, nursery production, plant propagation and research will be some of the topics covered.

+AGRICULTURE